Lower bounds for piecewise polynomial approximations of oscillatory functions: Introduction

-\begin{remark} It is more standard to work with a fixed reference element, $\Omega$, rather than the shrinking element $h\Omega$.
-However, the latter will be more convenient here and one can translate between the methods by pre-composing each of our coordinate $\gamma_T$ with the scaling map $s_h:\Omega\to h\Omega$, $s_h(x)=hx$.
-Defining meshes this way allows us to guarantee that certain estimates (e.g the Poincar\'e--Wirtinger inequality) can be made uniform as $h\to 0$.
-The assumptions needed to guarantee these uniform estimates could instead be encoded in the coordinate maps $\gamma_T$, but this would be much more complicated. \end{remark}
+\begin{remark} It is more standard to work with a fixed reference element, $\someLetter$, rather than the shrinking element $h\someLetter$.
+However, the latter will be more convenient here and one can translate between the methods by pre-composing each of our coordinate $\gamma_T$ with the scaling map $s_h:\someLetter\to h\someLetter$, $s_h(x)=hx$.
+Defining meshes as in Definitions~\ref{d:scale} and~\ref{d:coord} allows us to guarantee that certain estimates (e.g the Poincar\'e--Wirtinger inequality) can be made uniform as $h\to 0$.
+The assumptions needed to guarantee these uniform estimates could instead be encoded directly in the derivatives of coordinate maps $\tilde{\gamma}_{T}:\someLetter\to M$, but the necessary assumptions on the maps from a fixed domain to a small ($h$-size) domain would be more complicated than those we use (from a small domain to a small domain). \end{remark}